mmbman/Katagiri/1980-04-19-Blue-Cliff-Record-Case-3-Talk-1.md

 ##### 59:36

 It’s just like my brother, I told you before – do you remember my brother’s experience?
 My brother was in the Japanese Navy; but unfortunately, he couldn’t swim.
-If you [are] in the Navy, you should learn [swimming], you should be [a] master swimmer.
-But he couldn’t.
+If you [are] in the Navy, you should learn [swimming], you should be [a] master swimmer, but he couldn’t.
 So one day a sergeant threw him over the boat into the ocean.
 He was very surprised.
-“Oh no!” *[laughter]* No way to *[unintelligible]*.
+“Oh no!” *[laughter]* No way to escape.
 But the other friends watching carefully knew ... if something happened, somebody [would] help him.
 But for him, for my brother, [there was] no way to escape, no way to [know] somebody [was] watching [him].
-Already there!
+Already [there?]!

 But still, [the] stream of consciousness is going [on].
 That’s interesting, don’t you think?
 If still [the] stream of consciousness is going, he can notice, “Uh-oh; what should I do?”
 So he struggles, and during the struggle still he is looking at himself.
 “How can I take a breath; how can I float?”